A How to Make a Children's Book Cover?

 So if you want truly captivating children’s book covers don’t add photos or drawings of cute or weird animals.
 Kids will devour the book in a day.
 Of course, if your book does not have a single animal character, you should not include animals in the front cover design.

 4. Pick an Adventurous Design Theme

 Aside from choosing a striking color palette, a good children’s book cover should also follow a design theme that elicits a sense of adventure.
 Children are naturally curious.
 They are always on the move, asking questions, and trying out things.
 If you want your book covers to appeal to this character trait, you must choose a design theme that tells them they are about to go on an adventure.

 Use squiggly font styles, unusual character clothes, and animals drawn as if they’re in the middle of doing something cool.
-Choose a design theme that complements your beautiful story.
+Choose a photo book cover design theme that complements your beautiful story.